Take a sneak peek at the new NIST.gov and let us know what you think!

-NIST is implementing a proof-of-concept prototype of a trusted public source of randomness.
-The prototype uses two independent commercially available sources of cryptographic randomness, each with an independent hardware entropy source and SP 800-90-approved deterministic components.
+NIST is implementing a source of public randomness.
+The service (at https://beacon.nist.gov/home) uses two independent commercially available sources of randomness, each with an independent hardware entropy source and SP 800-90-approved components.

-In response, NIST is developing a prototype implementation for a Randomness Beacon that will broadcast full-entropy bit-strings.
-The beacon will post them in blocks of 512 bits every ∆T seconds, where ∆T is an adjustable parameter that can vary from one second to minutes.
-Each such value is sequence-numbered, time-stamped and signed, and includes the hash of the previous value to chain the sequence of values together and prevent even the source to retroactively change an output package without being detected.
-The beacon will keep all output packets and make them available online.
-The beacon's engine uses multiple input sources of entropy and the NIST team leveraged recent work done on tests to validate an entropy source.
+The Beacon broadcasts full-entropy bit-strings in blocks of 512 bits every 60 seconds.
+Each such value is time-stamped and signed, and includes the hash of the previous value to chain the sequence of values together.
+This prevents all, even the source, from retroactively changing an output packet without being detected.
+The beacon keeps all output packets and makes them available online.

 Lead Organizational Unit:itl